 Medomak Retreat Center in Washington, Maine, has some of the darkest skies in the Northeast, with a limiting visual magnitude of 6.3 (SQM value: 21.3 MPSAS).
 It's an IDA-compliant property that takes an active role in promoting the benefits of dark skies.
 Medomak's family camp has hosted an astronomy-themed vacation week for 11 years, and availability routinely sells out many months in advance.

 Now Medomak is taking its growing reputation as a stargazing mecca to the next level.
-This summer, August 16-22, we'll host a star party more geared toward adults and older children.
+This summer, July 31-August 6, we'll host a star party more geared toward adults and older children.
 You'll be able to learn about astronomy and telescopes by day - and revel under our expansive dark skies at night.
 This fantastic and engaging program is led by J. Kelly Beatty (Sky & Telescope's senior contributing editor) and veteran stargazer, researcher and telescope maker Bruce Berger (Amateur Telescope Makers of Boston).

 But don't just join us for the stars, the programs, and the lectures.
 (We'll even have telescopes, but bring yours too.)
 What makes this a "must-go" venue are the creature comforts.
 No need to bring a tent, or sleep in a sleeping bag, or eat so-so food.
 Medomak has comfortable, private cabin facilities with real beds, hot showers, electricity, and amazing, chef-prepared food.
 And it's all included in your tuition.

 And for daytime entertainment?
 Medomak is located on a beautiful Maine lake that's perfect for swimming, paddling, fishing, or just relaxing.
 We have all kinds of gear for having fun in the water.
-You can play tennis or basketball, shoot archery, or enjoy a campfire as we wait for the skies to get dark.
+You can play tennis, basketball, or enjoy a campfire as we wait for the skies to get dark.
 Again, all included in your tuition.

 Mornings are free time, designed to let you have fun, explore the region, or just sleep in.
 Each afternoon will feature a series of presentations designed to teach you about astronomy, the night sky, telescopes, and how to view/photograph all those celestial wonders, also included in your tuition.